NalaHam/NalaHam.github.io/about.md

 title:
 permalink: /about/
 ---
-Undergraduate Student Researcher at Temple University Philadelphia, PA
+Graduate Student in IGP in Biomedical Sciences at Vanderbilt University

 ![_config.yml](/images/picture.png)